Treepat/Treepat/README.md

 ```

 ### Run
-The repository contains a sample input files.
+The repository contains a sample set of input files.
 To run the interpreter use the following command:
 ```bash
 mvn exec:java -Dexec.mainClass="Main" -Dexec.args="test.tp test.tef"
 ```